Why there’s no need to remove query strings from static resources

 Sirv highly recommends testing your website with the GTMetrix page testing service and/or Pingdom page testing service.
 You can safely ignore the advice about query strings in static resources but the other recommendations are usually relevant and very valuable in helping load your page as fast as possible.

-By hosting your images with Sirv, you'll resolve some of the performance issues that really count:
+By hosting your images with Sirv, you'll achieve a great score in these crucial performance areas:

 - Optimize images